HOW TO KILL JAPANESE KNOTWEED

 Killing Japanese knotweed

-Herbicides that Kill Japanese Knotweed
+Chemicals that Kill Japanese Knotweed

 Does Roundup kill Japanese knotweed?

-The best time to spray the leaves of Japanese Knotweed with herbicide is late summer or early autumn.
+The best time to spray the leaves of Japanese Knotweed is late summer or early autumn.
 This is the period in which the plant is flowering and so the foliage conducts more nutrients to the rhizome to build food reserves.

-About glyphosate-based herbicides
+About glyphosate-based weed killers

 Are there any other chemicals that kill Japanese knotweed?